angelina-dong/medimunch-app/README.md

 <br>
 <br>
 <div style="display: flex; justify-content: center;">
-<Text style="display: flex; align-items: center; margin-right: 60">Users can also add new medicines from the database to the list of their dog's medicines.
-Users do this my choosing the medicine and entering the daily time their dog should be taking the medicine at. -> </Text>
 <img src="https://cdn.discordapp.com/attachments/1162101647653208155/1183350304704569344/IMG_7367.PNG?ex=658803da&is=65758eda&hm=f5df78781f94f66661168a0ac708793c0493610f49318729dda46b48853db4d8&" alt="Adding a Medicine" width="200">
 </div>
 <br>
+<Text style="display: flex; align-items: center;">Users can also add new medicines from the database to the list of their dog's medicines.
+Users do this by choosing the medicine and entering the daily time their dog should be taking the medicine at.</Text>
 <br>
 <br>
 <div style="display: flex; justify-content: center;">